Gilwyad/mailnesia.com/markdown-pages/FAQ.markdown

 <contents>

+## For how long are emails available?

+Messages are automatically deleted in a short time, usually after a few days based on incoming mail rate.
+The current value can be found on the [statistics](/stats.html) page.

 ## What do I do if people are spamming my site ?

 You should report the offending IP's and email addresses to